verawilde/equilibrium-screening/README.md

 3. **Information** — knowledge generated through screening (elicitation, bogus pipeline, iatrogenic effects)
 4. **Resource reallocation** — both quantitative (zero-sum capacity) and qualitative (framing)

-**Key insight**: Even if a test backfires via Classification (due to rarity + accuracy-error tradeoff), the Strategy and Information pathways may compensate — or amplify the harm.
+**Key insight**: Even if a test backfires via Classification (due to rarity + accuracy-error trade-off, persistent inferential uncertainty, and secondary screening harms), the Strategy and Information pathways may compensate —- or amplify the harm.
+There is also a danger that mass screenings may reallocate resources needed for specific information investigation across domains.
 We cannot determine net effects from classification accuracy alone.

 ## Repository Structure